Benjamin Hoskins Paddock

 Benjamin Hoskins Paddock Jr. (November 1, 1926 – January 18, 1998) was an American bank robber and con man who was on the FBI Ten Most Wanted Fugitives list from 1969 to 1977.
-He is the father of Stephen Paddock who committed the 2017 Las Vegas shooting that killed 60 people.
+He was also the father of mass murderer Stephen Paddock, the perpetrator of the 2017 Las Vegas shooting.

 Early life

-Paddock was born at St. Nicholas Hospital in Sheboygan, Wisconsin on November 1, 1926, the son of Benjamin Hoskins Paddock Sr. and Olga Emelia Elizabeth Paddock (née Gunderson).
+Paddock was born at St. Nicholas Hospital in Sheboygan, Wisconsin, on November 1, 1926, the son of Benjamin Hoskins Paddock Sr. and Olga Emelia Elizabeth Paddock (née Gunderson).
 He served in the United States Navy as an S2 (Seaman Second Class) during World War II.

 In the 1950s in Tucson, Arizona, he operated a service station where he sold used cars.
 He later sold garbage disposal units under the name of Arizona Disposer Company and was connected with the operation of a nightclub in Tucson.
 In the late 1950s, Paddock volunteered with the Pima County Juvenile Probation Department and in 1959 was named special deputy to handle cases of wayward youths.